muritane/coordination-architecture/excecutional_literacies.md

-**Governance literacy** is the ability to reason about rules, enforcement, authority, and redesign under incomplete foresight and drifting conditions.
+**Governance literacy** is the ability to reason about rules, enforcement, authority, and redesign under incomplete foresight and drift.

 Governance is a response to execution, not a substitute for it.